How Much Risk can you Tolerate and how Does that Affect Your Investment Portfolio?

 Regardless of your certainty that your risk assessment is accurate, re-visit it over time, and be sure to do so where you have signed up to a platform that has no provision to change your asset allocation as circumstances and attitudes change.

-If your appetite to risk is correctly assessed and your asset allocation is in tune with it, your investments should give you no sleepless nights – DIY investing is about accumulating and managing wealth over a long time horizon; it is not about punting on binary options, currently the bête noire of the money pages.
+If your appetite to risk is correctly assessed and your asset allocation is in tune with it, your investments should give you no sleepless nights – DIY investing is about accumulating and managing wealth over a long time horizon; it is not about punting on binary options, a bête noire of the money pages.

 Because it’s a marathon and not a sprint, if your risk assessed portfolio is well constructed, you should be able to resist the temptation to sell cheaply when markets inevitably nose-dive and be ready to capitalise when the correction comes along.